-This oil-free, fat-free Italian dressing is easy to make and tastes so much better than store-bought low calorie salad dressings!
-Aquafaba replaces the oil, creating a fat-free vinaigrette.
-With the perfect balance of acid, salt, and herbs, you'll love the classic, zesty Italian flavor!
-No preservatives or stabilizers here, just real, wholesome ingredients.
+This oil-free and fat-free salad dressing is easy to make and tastes so much better than store-bought low-calorie salad dressings!
+Aquafaba replaces the oil usually found in Italian dressing, creating a fat-free "vinaigrette."
+With the perfect balance of acid, salt, and herbs, you'll love the zesty Italian flavors!
+No preservatives or stabilizers here, just real, healthy ingredients.

 Jump to:

-There's no shortage of oil-free salad dressing recipes on the blog, but what I didn't have yet was a vinaigrette-style dressing.
+There's no shortage of oil-free salad dressing recipes on the blog, but most of them are creamy.
+What I didn't have yet was a very low-calorie dressing or one more similar to vinaigrette.

 I was planning a new healthy vegan pasta salad recipe and really wanted to create an oil-free Italian dressing that would capture the nostalgic aromas and flavors of the quick and easy pasta salads I grew up with.